-- b) Valves:

-- Same number of valves as the number of intersecting streets at an intersection with valves located at extension of property line of intersecting street. ie. 3 valves at tee intersection, 4 valves at cross intersection.

-- Maximum 200 m spacing on straight runs.

-- Maximum 250 m spacing on trunk lines.

-- Chambers will be required for all valves over 300 mm diameter (OPSD-1101.010)

-- Waterproofing and sealing of all external joints in the watermain precast valve chamber shall be wrapped with 150 mm Denso tape or BlueSkin (with primer) or approved equivalent.

-- Valve Type: See Table 2.

-- Valve Boxes:

-See Table 2 and Standard Drawing W2.
+- b) Valves: - Same number of valves as the number of intersecting streets at an intersection with valves are located at the extension of property line of intersecting street. i.e. 3 valves at tee intersection, 4 valves at cross intersection. - Maximum 200 m spacing on straight runs. - Maximum 250 m spacing on trunk lines. - Chambers will be required for all valves over 300 mm diameter (OPSD 701.010) - Waterproofing and sealing of all external joints in the watermain precast valve chamber shall be wrapped with 150 mm Denso tape or BlueSkin (with primer) or approved equivalent. - If valves exceed 2.5 m in depth valve nut extensions are required. - Valve Type: See Table 2. - Valve Boxes: See Table 2 and Standard Drawing W2.